antirez/freakwan/README.md

 The goal of ACK messages are two:

 1. They inform the sender of the fact at least some *near* nodes (immediately connected hops) received the message.
-The sender can't know, just by ACKs, the total reach of the message, but it will now if the number of receivers is non-zero.
+The sender can't know, just by ACKs, the total reach of the message, but it will know if the number of receivers is non-zero.
 2. Each sender takes a list of directly connected nodes, via the HELLO messages (see later in this document).
 When a sender transmits some data, it will resend it multiple times, in order to make delivery more likely.
 To save channel time, when a sender receives an ACK from all the known neighbor nodes, it must suppress further retransmissions of the message.
 In practice this often means that, out of 3 different transmission attempts, only one will be performed.

 The reason why nodes don't acknowledge with ACKs messages that are relayed (and thus have the `Relayed` flag set) is the following: